ropensci/treebase/cran-comments.md

 Dear CRAN Maintainers,

-This commit declares the vignette builder and vignette index information, as requested.
+This commit drops the suggested dependency *laser*, as requested, since that package is now to be archived.

 Sincerely,